Fayetteville is more than a destination. It’s an experience.

 The eclectic mix of restaurants—from fine dining to barbecue to food trucks—means dining out is a treat regardless of budget or taste.
 Craft beer lovers will want to get their Fayetteville Ale Trail passport and hit the numerous craft breweries and pubs around town.

-The Fayetteville Farmers’ Market is a perennial favorite with locals and visitors alike.
-Named Favorite Large Farmers Market in 2012, this market is the oldest in Arkansas and features more than 70 growers, artisans, artists, and food producers on Tuesdays, Thursdays, and Saturdays.
+The Fayetteville Farmers Market is a perennial favorite with locals and visitors alike.
+Named Favorite Large Farmers Market in 2012, this market is the oldest in Arkansas and features more than 70 growers, artisans, artists, and food producers selling their produce and wares in a year-round and online market.

 From the performing arts to education to nightlife, Fayetteville provides something for everyone.
 Visitors can see Broadway shows and touring artists at the Walton Arts Center or locally produced theater productions at TheatreSquared or the University of Arkansas.
-Hot spots like George’s Majestic Lounge feature both local musicians and nationally recognized acts.
+Hot spots like George’s Majestic Lounge and JJ’s Live feature both local musicians and nationally recognized acts.
 Dickson Street and the entertainment district is appealing for its nightlife and dining options.
+For sports enthusiasts, Fayetteville offers premiere opportunities to see Division I college athletics at the University of Arkansas and major sporting events like the annual Joe Martin Stage Race.

 First Thursdays is a fun evening event in downtown Fayetteville featuring music, food, art, and entertainment April through October.